 Preeti later went freelance to focus on long-form journalism about politics, gender, and human rights.
 She has reported on the underground feminists exposing misogyny in South Korea, the rise of Hindu nationalism in India, and the dangers faced by atheists in Malaysia.
 In 2021 she guest-edited a 24-page special edition about the return of junta rule in Myanmar, and the tremendous resistance movement that emerged in response, for New Internationalist.

 In 2009 Preeti won The Guardian’s International Development Journalism Award for a feature exploring how climate change was affecting nomadic herders in Kenya and Ethiopia.
 In 2016 she was part of an AFP team awarded a Human Rights Press Award for its reporting of the Rohingya migration crisis.
 And in 2018 and 2021 she was long-listed for the One World Media Awards for features about hijabi cosplayers and women so-called drug mules.
-Last year she was part of the Global Press Journal team that won the OWM Women’s Solutions Reporting Award.
+In 2022 she was part of the Global Press Journal team that won the OWM Women’s Solutions Reporting Award.